elsoul/skeet-firestore/README.md

 # Features

-All CRUD operations are supported with Firestore Converter.
+All CRUD operations are supported with Firestore Converter. createdAt and updatedAt are automatically added to the document with Firebase ServerTimestamp.

 - [x] Add Collection Item
 - [x] Adds Collection Items